-The school administrators evaluation system shall ensure that if an administrator is rated as minimally effective or ineffective, the person(s) conducting the evaluation shall develop and require the school administrator to implement an improvement plan to correct the deficiencies.
+The school administrators evaluation system shall ensure that if an administrator is rated as developing or needing support, the person(s) conducting the evaluation shall develop and require the school administrator to implement an improvement plan to correct the deficiencies.
 The improvement plan shall recommend professional development opportunities and other measures designed to improve the rating of the administrator on his/her next annual year-end evaluation.
-An administrator rated as "ineffective" on three (3) consecutive year-end evaluations must be dismissed from employment with the District.
-This subdivision does not affect the ability of the District to dismiss a school administrator from his/her employment regardless of whether the school administrator is rated ineffective on three (3) consecutive evaluations.
+An administrator rated as "ineffective" prior to July 1, 2024, or needing support on or after July 1, 2024, on three (3) consecutive year-end evaluations must be dismissed from employment with the District.
+This subdivision does not affect the ability of the District to dismiss a school administrator from his/her employment regardless of whether the school administrator is rated ineffective or needing support on three (3) consecutive evaluations.